Mononster/Windowdash/README.md

 ![Swift version](https://img.shields.io/badge/swift-5.0-orange.svg)
 ![Platforms](https://img.shields.io/badge/platforms-iOS%20-lightgrey.svg)

+**Please use this repo as STUDY purpose only and do not use for other purposes**

 Windowdash is an extremly high imitation swift clone of the popular food delivery app Doordash.
 (Continually updating)

-**Please use this repo as STUDY purpose only and do not use for other purposes**`

 ## Demo